-Serving 9.7 million passengers in 2018, Mohammed V International Airport is one of the busiest airports in Africa.
+Serving more than 10 million passengers in 2019, Mohammed V International Airport is one of the busiest airports in Africa.
 Its travelers come from a range of countries: National carrier Royal Air Maroc flies to five continents from its hub here, and those routes are supplemented by numerous other airlines like Air Canada, Eurowings, and Qatar.
 Given the large numbers of passengers, lines can get backed up at security and immigration—passengers report that navigating the airport can be confusing, exacerbated by chaotic crowds.

 Morocco: Marrakech Al Menara Airport (RAK)